Skip to main content

 Overview

-Completing this tutorial should improve your understanding of how grid search can:
+By following this tutorial, you will gain a deeper understanding of how grid search can:

-1. Tune and improve models built in H2O Hydrogen Torch
+1. Fine-tune and enhance models created in H2O Hydrogen Torch.

-2. Expedite and eliminate the repetitive process of starting several models with different hyperparameter values
+2. Streamline and eliminate the repetitive process of creating multiple models with varying hyperparameter values.

-3. Transform built models in H2O Hydrogen Torch from a good to a state-of-the-art model
+3. Elevate your built models in H2O Hydrogen Torch from being merely good to state-of-the-art.

 Prerequisites